 Natural Landmarks in Angola

-Although not as famous as other waterfalls in Africa, the Kalandula falls are one of the most famous landmarks in Angola.
+Although not as famous as other waterfalls and natural wonders in Africa, Kalandula Falls is one of the most famous landmarks in Angola.
 Considered the second-largest waterfalls in Africa, they have 105 meters (344 feet) high and 400 meters (1,300 feet) wide.
 They are truly impressive during the rainy season (September to April).

-The best way to visit the falls is by car as the road goes directly to the lookout, where you have terrific views.
-It is also possible to go to the lower part of the falls, but we would suggest going with a guide as it is not straightforward.
-Or to ask one of the local kids there to take you there and serve as a guide.
+The best way to visit the falls is by car, as the road goes directly to the lookout, where you have terrific views.
+Going to the lower part of the falls is also possible, but we would suggest going with a guide as it is not straightforward.
+Or ask one of the local kids there to take you there and serve as a guide.
 The descent is fun and adventurous, it is incredible to go close to the waterfall and feel its power.